 Key Features of EDR Endpoint Protection

 You should take note that not all EDR tools are created equal.
 You have to look for specific features that will fit the needs of your organization if you want to get the most out of this tool.
 Here are some of the features that you should consider when deciding which EDR Endpoint Protection to invest in.

-1. Should I get an Agent or Agentless Endpoint Detection and Response?
+1. Should I get an Agent or Agentless EDR Endpoint Protection?

 There are enterprise EDR tools that require the use of an agent while others take an agentless approach when gathering data.
-Both of them can be applicable to your organization, depending on your preference.
+Both of them can apply to your organization, depending on your preference.

 An agent is a small kind of software that is installed on the devices, which will be monitored.
 Its primary function is to collect user activity data from all areas of the network.
 It then transmits the data to a central server where it will be processed, analyzed, and stored.
 Having an agent allows you to capture activities regardless of how users connect to the server.
 It can also intervene in a user's session when needed; for instance, a device needs to undergo quarantine after a malicious activity is suspected.

 Meanwhile, agentless endpoint monitoring doesn't require the installation of agent software on endpoint devices.
 The tool just passively monitors traffic coming onto and passing through the network as they move between the user's machines and the servers they are accessing.
 Some of its advantages include: